Valt25/testMagnit/README.md

 # How to run
-Little intruduction how to run this app using uwsgi.(However you can use any wsgi servers)
+Little introduction how to run this app using uwsgi.(However you can use any wsgi servers)

 `pip install uwsgi`